pybliometrics-dev/pybliometrics/docs/classes/AbstractRetrieval.rst

-Keep in mind that Scopus might not perfectly/correctly pair authors and affiliations as per the original document, even if it looks so on the web view.
+Note that Scopus may not always accurately pair authors with their affiliations as per the original document, even if it looks so on the web view.
 In this case please request corrections to be made in Scopus' API here `here <https://service.elsevier.com/app/contact/supporthub/scopuscontent/>`_.

 The references of an article (useful to build citation networks) are only available if you downloaded the article with 'FULL' as `view` parameter.